Skip to main content

 1. Generative AI (GPT) and Copyright

-Artificial Intelligence has been around for a long time, invisibly affecting humans, but has recently become problematic.
-AI's ability to think, judge, and exercise its intentions can confuse humans.
-Still, in the copyright field, it has raised big questions about the fundamental nature of copyright.
+Artificial intelligence has been around for a long time, invisibly affecting humans, but it has recently become problematic.
+AI’s ability to think, judge, and exercise its intentions can confuse humans.
+Still, in the field of copyright, it has raised significant questions about the fundamental nature of copyright.

-The problem with AI is that it behaves like humans, or better than humans.
-This phenomenon has led to questions about human behavior, attitudes, and even the existence of self-consciousness, and essentially questions about morality.
-The confusion and problems AI has caused in the copyright field are not simply due to the creation of "human-like" AI.
-It all stems from "generative" AI.
+The problem with AI is that it behaves like humans, or even better than humans.
+This phenomenon has led to questions about human behavior, attitudes, and even the existence of self-consciousness, essentially raising questions about morality.
+The confusion and problems that AI has caused in the copyright field are not simply due to the creation of “human-like” AI.
+It all stems from “generative” AI.

-By "generative" I mean data that is meaningful to humans also means that it is equally, perhaps more efficiently, capable of performing creative acts that only humans can do.
+By “generative,” I mean data that is meaningful to humans.
+This also means it is equally, or perhaps more efficiently, capable of performing creative acts that only humans can do.

 As explained previously, copyright is a uniquely human right.
-You don't get copyright just because you create, or even if you will.
+You don’t get copyright just because you create or even if you will.
 Copyright is recognized only when a human being produces it.
-This principle is the same in both Anglo-American and Civil Law.
-However, a third entity has appeared in this universe, which can do like humans.
+This principle is the same in both Anglo-American and civil law.
+However, a third entity has appeared in this universe, capable of acting like a human.

 Although PETA lost the case, it is significant that it made the AI argument in its appellate brief.
 Animals cannot be recognized as litigants because they are creatures without personhood.
 This raises the question of how to legally protect the rights of impersonal generative AI and its products.
-The argument is that while the behavior of animals is not subject to human will, the existence of generative AI is the result of human creative activity, so if AI is not legally protected, then human creative activity, which is legally protected, is also vulnerable to infringement.
+The argument is that while the behavior of animals is not subject to human will, the existence of generative AI results from human creative activity.
+Therefore, if AI is not legally protected, then human creative activity, which is legally protected, is also vulnerable to infringement.

-For generative AI to work, it needs to be preceded by mechanical learning.
+For generative AI to work, it needs to be preceded by machine learning.
 This is where deep learning comes in.
-The learning materials for deep learning are demanded such as human-generated text, video, and music files.
+The learning materials for deep learning include human-generated text, video, and music files.
 This is mechanical crawling, which can lead to copyright infringement issues.

-Musical compositions are created by placing and combining notes on a predetermined scale to create melodies and chords.
-Mathematically, the amount of music is limited to a fixed amount.
-If a generative AI learns how music is made by studying human music and creates new music based on that prior learning, it is no different from human composers.
-However, if it learns from the unauthorized crawling of data from websites, the crawling occurs already infringing copyright.
+Musical compositions are created by placing and combining notes on a predetermined scale to form melodies and chords.
+Mathematically, the amount of music is limited to a fixed quantity.
+If a generative AI learns how music is made by studying human compositions and generates new music based on that prior learning, it is no different from human composers.
+However, if it learns from unauthorized crawling of data from websites, that crawling already infringes on copyright.
 Copyright law recognizes the exclusive rights of copyright holders to crawl the web.
-As AI learns more data, the royalties for using that data become prohibitively expensive.
-Developers say that improving AI requires a lot of investment and is delicate.
+As AI processes more data, the royalties for using that data become prohibitively expensive.
+Developers say that improving AI requires a significant investment and is delicate.

 But if you think about it, humans learn music by listening to other people’s work.
 Of course, when you buy a commercial record and listen to it, you’re paying royalties to the copyright holders, but more often than not, we learn by listening to music for almost free.